Heartwood Leadership

-The Heartwood Council are volunteers who direct, advise, inspire, inform and do the work of Heartwood.
+The Heartwood Coordinating Council (aka Board of Directors) are volunteers who direct, advise, inspire, inform and do the work of Heartwood.
 We are representatives of our individual bioregions and communities.
 We are representatives of small, grassroots groups.
 We are community leaders and network organizers.
 We are activists.
 We bring literally hundreds of years of experience and passion to our work.
-We are people helping people protect the places that they love.
+We are people helping people protect the places that they love!

 David Nickell